philc/vimium/README.md

 -------------
 1.52 (not yet released)

-- Search engine completion for selected search engines (including Google, Youtube, Bing, DuckDuckGo, Wikipedia and Amazon).
+- Improved custom-search engine experience (including completion for Google, Youtube, Bing, DuckDuckGo, Wikipedia, Amazon and a number of other search engines).
-- Much improved custom search engine experience (including completion, where available).
 - Bug fixes: bookmarklets accessed from the vomnibar.

 1.51 (2015-05-02)